tensorflow/docs/site/en/api_docs/python/tf/contrib/gan/features/tensor_pool.md

 #### Returns:

-A `Tensor`, or a list or tuple of `Tensor`s (according to the type ofx `input_values`) which is with given probability either the `input_values` or a randomly chosen sample that was previously inserted in the pool.
+A nested structure of `Tensor` objects with the same structure as `input_values`.
+With the given probability, the Tensor values are either the same as in `input_values` or a randomly chosen sample that was previously inserted in the pool.

 #### Raises: